 Mr. Baird, as a member of the Directors Advisory Council of the New York City/Long Island Division of M&T Bank, received an annual retainer of \$10,000 and a fee of \$1,250 for each such meeting attended by him.
 Mr. Bennett, as a member of the Directors Advisory Council of the Central New York Division of M&T Bank, received a fee of \$1,000 for each such meeting attended by him.
-Mr. Cunningham, as the chairman of the Directors Advisory Council of the Hudson Valley Division of M&T Bank, received a fee of \$1,000 for each such meeting attended by him.
+Mr. Cunningham, as the chairman of the Directors

+Advisory Council of the Hudson Valley Division of M&T Bank, received a fee of \$1,000 for each such meeting attended by him.
 Mr. Geisel, as the chairman of the Directors Advisory Council of the Baltimore-Washington Division of M&T Bank, received a fee of \$300 for each such meeting attended by him.
 All such directors of M&T Bank and its subsidiaries are entitled to reimbursement for travel expenses incidental to their attendance at meetings.

 Nonqualified Deferred Compensation Arrangements for Directors.
-Mr. Hawbaker, Mr. King and Mr. Sheetz are participants in the Keystone Directors Fees Plan that was assumed by M&T Bank Corporation in connection with its acquisition of Keystone.
+Mr. King is a participant in the Keystone Directors Fees Plan that was assumed by M&T Bank Corporation in connection with its acquisition of Keystone.
 The plan is a nonqualified, unfunded plan under which a Keystone director could elect to defer directors' fees in the form of phantom shares of Keystone's common stock.
-Upon the acquisition of Keystone, the right of participants to receive Keystone common stock was converted into the right to receive stock in M&T. Mr. Sheetz was entitled to receive annual distributions from his plan account over the ten-year period covering 2000 to 2009.
-In 2009, he received 255 shares of Common Stock.
-Mr. Sheetz retired as a director of M&T Bank Corporation effective April 21, 2009.
-Mr. Hawbaker's benefits were payable the January following his retirement as a director on April 21, 2009.
-As a result, he received a single distribution of 127 shares of Common Stock in January 2010.
-Mr. King will receive annual distributions from his plan account over a five-year period commencing upon his resignation or retirement as a director.
+Upon the acquisition of Keystone, the right of participants to receive Keystone common stock was converted into the right to receive stock in M&T. Mr. King will receive annual distributions from his plan account over a five-year period commencing upon his resignation or retirement as a director.